rpeabody43/barrel-bot/README.md

 - `test.py` returns the information in the console, along with video links from Baseball Savant.

 ## Some Notes
  You'll notice that the source code includes a fork of [pybaseball](https://github.com/jldbc/pybaseball), a great library by James LeDoux.
-I made a fork because I had to remove a significant portion of its dependencies (matplotlib, pyarrow, scipy), in order to stay within the 250 MB limit.
+I made a fork because I had to remove a significant portion of its dependencies (matplotlib, pyarrow, scipy), in order to stay within the 250 MB limit of AWS Lambda.
 In addition, with Lambda having a read-only filesystem, pybaseball's caching functions would not work.
+Although I moved away from using AWS for this bot, I kept using this modified library as some of the larger packages were giving me issues on the pi.

 ## Example